alyssalani/Social_Network/README.md

 This program is still under construction, but currently has basic functionality.

+**NOTE: While all commands were created as separate executable files, they have been condensed into one file for readability purposes

 This social network is made up of 3 tables.
 The tables are: user, post, and follow.

 The user table consists of user_id (PRIMARY_KEY), user_email, color, name, and follower_count.